1,001 Sayings and Deeds of the Prophet

 Sahih Muslim 9.3506

 Aisha was the daughter of Abu Bakr, and Hafsa the daughter of Umar.
 Abu Bakr would succeed the Prophet.
-His short rein as the first caliph would be followed by the caliphate of Umar.
+His short reign as the first caliph would be followed by the caliphate of Umar.

 Narrated Umar ibn al-Khattab:

 The Prophet (peace be upon him) said: A man will not be asked as to why he beat his wife.